ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 * `update_asset`

-  The `update_asset` extrinsic has been removed in favor of less monolithic update functions.
-They have the following signatures:
+  The `update_asset` extrinsic has been modified to take a monolithic update structure for asset information.
+The asset location still has its own route for being updated:

   ```rust
   pub fn update_asset_location(